jbhopkins/bioxtasraw/docs/source/tutorial/s2_regals.rst

 REGALS paper: S. P. Meisburger, D. Xu, and N. Ando.
 IUCrJ (2021).
 8(2), 225-237.
 DOI: `10.1107/S2052252521000555 <https://doi.org/10.1107/S2052252521000555>`_

-A video version of this tutorial is available:

 The written version of the tutorial follows.

 Deconvolving ion exchange chromatograph coupled SAXS (IEC-SAXS) data